C

 Coconut Crab Predators and Threats

 Coconut crabs are omnivores, consuming both plant and animal matter.
 They are fierce predators with few rivals.
 Despite this, they are in danger of dying out.
-As of 2018, the IUCN includes this species on its Red List of Threatened Species with the status of Vulnerable due to its decreasing populations.
+As of 2025, the IUCN includes this species on its Red List of Threatened Species with the status of Vulnerable due to its decreasing population.
 Current threats to its existence include habitat loss, hunting, invasive diseases, and climate change.
 Its long lifespan and slow reproduction rate make it difficult for this species to repopulate.

 What Do Coconut Crabs Eat?